 The Citizens Advice Bureau gives advice on consumer rights and also supports the witnesses in courts proceeding.
 They also give pension-related guidance to people who are over 50 years old.

 Although for any suggestion, first, you need to make an appointment with the agency.
-If you need any emergency guidance, book a Citizens Advice Bureau appointment as early as you can.
+If you need any emergency guidance, book a Citizens Advice Appointment as early as you can.
 As they only fix a limited number of appointments per day.

 How to Book an Appointment with the CAB?

-To book an appointment with the Citizens Advice Bureau, you need to call their official number between 9:30 am-4 pm.
+To book an appointment with the Citizens Advice Bureau Birmingham appointment, you need to call their official number between 9:30 am-4 pm.
 They operate 5 days a week from Monday to Friday excluding any public holidays.

 If you want any legal advice then you can take the Citizens Advice Bureau Birmingham appointment.
 Along with that, they also provide guidance on work, health and disability, immigration and consumer service.